Public Records Center

 c. for requests for non-computerized public records a prorated fee based on the hourly rate of the lowest paid employee capable of performing the task may be assessed for search time and segregation time expenses, as defined by 950 CMR 32.03.
 In addition, a per page copying fee under 950 CMR 32.06(1)(b) may be assessed;

 d. for a search of computerized records the actual cost incurred from the use of the computer time may be assessed;

 e. for copies of public records not susceptible to ordinary means of reproduction, the actual cost incurred in providing a copy may be assessed.

-2. Estimates.
-We shall provide a written, good faith estimate of the applicable copying, search time and segregation time fees to be incurred prior to complying with a public records request where the total costs are estimated to exceed ten dollars.
+2. Estimates: We shall provide a written, good faith estimate of the applicable copying, search time and segregation time fees to be incurred prior to complying with a public records request within ten (10) business days.

 4. Inspection of Public Records.
 We will not assess a fee for the mere inspection of public records, unless compliance with such a request for inspection involves “search time” in which case a fee under 950 CMR 32.06(1)(c) may be assessed.